abe329/startup/README.md

 ## WebSocket deliverable

-For this deliverable I used webSocket to update the votes on the frontend in realtime.
+For this deliverable I used webSocket to update the chat on the frontend in realtime.

 - [x] **Backend listens for WebSocket connection** - done!
 - [x] **Frontend makes WebSocket connection** - done!